Are Hondas Expensive to Maintain?

 Despite this recall, RepairPal notes that Accord owners can expect potential repairs and repair costs that include:

-Originally debuting in 1997, this is another Honda model that is well-known on the road.
+Originally debuting in 1997, this is another well-known Honda model on the road.
 In fact, the CR-V was the #5 top-selling vehicle in 2021 as of the start of October, having sold over 290,100 units.
 This even beat out the ever-popular Civic, which ranks at #9 with over 216,500 units sold.

-Similar to the Civic, CR-V owners have reported issues with their A/C blowing warm air, transmission issues when shifting from 1st to 2nd gear, door locks not working, as well as coolant leaks and overheated engines.
+Like the Civic, CR-V owners have reported issues with their A/C blowing warm air, transmission issues when shifting from 1st to 2nd gear, door locks not working, and coolant leaks and overheated engines.

 Additionally, RepairPal indicates that CR-V owners can expect potential repair costs such as: